kevinrfoster/ecob2000_lab6/README.md

 assigns `levels(vaxx_factor)`.
 You could set those, for example, `levels(vaxx_factor) <- c("no","yes")` or whatever else.
-(You could even, if you were diabolical, set levels to be ~~c(1,0)~~ – yes in that order\!, but then don’t come crying to me when skynet targets you for a nuke.)
+(You could even, if you were diabolical, set levels to be ~~c(1,0)~~ – yes in that order!, but then don’t come crying to me when skynet targets you for a nuke.)
 Of course you wouldn’t do that, but you might have created a variable, ’notvaxxed \<-\` that would have opposite ordering.

+The problem created is that the model gives estimates for what X variables tend to make y bigger – and you want to ensure that you understand what “bigger” means.
+More likely to be vaccinated is different than more likely to be unvaccinated.
+Either model could be sensible, as long as you’re clear about which one the computer is estimating.

-Seriously, though, R can be weirdly tolerant.
+R can be weirdly tolerant.
 For example you could run `glm(RECVDVACC ~ EEDUC,family = binomial)` and it would happily chug along without throwing any errors – even though RECVDVACC has **THREE** levels and doesn’t really fit with **bi**nomial.
 I know, I know, there